• Skip to primary navigation

 For the suet pastry

-You can cheat and buy either shortcrust or puff pastry and use that to cover the pie instead, but honestly this pastry mixes in minutes and it tastes so good!!!
+You can cheat and buy either shortcrust or puff pastry and use that to cover the pie instead, but honestly, this pastry mixes in minutes and tastes so good.
+It's worth a few minutes of extra effort to make it!

-• Self-raising flour – if you don’t have self-raising flour just use plain all purpose flour and add 1 teaspoon baking powder to each cup of flour.
+• Self-raising flour - if you don't have self-raising flour use plain or all-purpose flour and add 1 teaspoon baking powder to each cup of flour.

 • Cold water – for mixing into the pastry